 - University of Texas Tyler-Palestine (Grades K-12 effective Fall 2019)

-The UT Tyler Innovation Academy seeks to be a national model for STEM education innovation as a STEM Academy and University Laboratory School.
+The UT Tyler University Academy seeks to be a national model for STEM education innovation as a STEM Academy and University Laboratory School.

 The mission of the UT Tyler University Academy is to develop students who leave school STEM College and Career Ready.
 STEM College Ready indicates students are prepared to enroll in a STEM Major at a university.
 Typically this means they are calculus ready upon graduation or have completed calculus in high school.